ssoRL/last-god-of-darkness/tlgotd-content.md

 From the backseat, the Professor squinting through the windshield shouts, “What's going on?
 Can we keep going?”

 I turn to our Guide and am choosing verbs out of my limited vocabulary.
 But he didn't wait for the question.
-He shook his head and said, “*No Puedo manajar mas lejo.
-Nos quedarémos aqui por la noche, y mañana, vamos a caminar.*”
+He shook his head and said, “*No puedo manajar mas lejo.
+Nos quedaremos aqui por la noche, y mañana, vamos a caminar.*”

 I turn to the Professor, “Tomorrow, we're walking.”